Our thoughts on Erie

 Do people recommend Erie?

-Erie is highly recommended to others, with 95% of people surveyed saying they would recommend the insurer.
-This was the highest score of all the carriers.
-Progressive took second in this category, with 93% of people saying they would recommend it to others.
-American Family ranked third.
+Erie is highly recommended to others, with 93% of people surveyed saying they would recommend the insurer.
+This was the highest score of all the carriers, although USAA would have had the top score if ranked.

 CompanyPercentage of customers who would recommend the company to others